Moderna, largest biotech to go public, fails to impress in market debut

-(Reuters) - Moderna Inc’s MRNA.O shares fell as much as 6 percent in an upsized market debut on Friday, taking a hit from a broader selloff in the U.S. markets spurred by investors fretting over an economic slowdown.
+Dec 7 (Reuters) - Moderna Inc’s shares fell as much as 6 percent in an upsized market debut on Friday, taking a hit from a broader selloff in the U.S. markets spurred by investors fretting over an economic slowdown.

 The company’s shares opened at $22, 4.3 percent below their initial public offering price of $23 per share.